SDGGiesbrecht/Workspace/Documentation/Documentation Inheritance.md

 }
 ```

+Workspace will only check Swift files for definitions.

 ## Inheriting Documentation

 To inherit for documentation defined elsewhere, place `[_Inherit Documentation: Identifier_]` where the documentation would go (or above it if it already exists).
 Anything on the same line will be ignored (such as `//`).